 - Ask every Nth adult visitor who crosses the survey line to take a survey.
 A good opener is “Do you have a minute to help the market?”

 - Ask the survey questions verbally, and record the answers on the survey form.

 - If a visitor outside of the interval count volunteers to take the survey, circle ‘volunteer,’ on the survey.
-If a visitor does not want to complete the survey, asking them to participate does not count towards your minimum sample size.
-Identify the next respondent through the selection interval.
-In other words, don’t just ask the next adult to complete the survey.
+If one of the the interval population says no to doing the survey, identify the next respondent through the selection interval.
+In other words, don’t just ask the next adult that walks by.

 Follow up with data collectors throughout the day to answer questions and hear about their experiences.

 At the end of the market day, gather your data collectors together to review your success.

 - Did shoppers respond better to one request over another?